 I did a lot of research before Miles Storm was born trying to figure it all out.
 It was very time-consuming.
 At the end of it all I was adamant that my little boy would wear Cloth nappies, mainly because of the environmental effect disposable nappies have on OUR Earth.

-Is there any other Pediatrician to go to if you live in Williamsburg other than TriBeCa Pediatrics?
+Is there any other Pediatrician to go to if you live in Williamsburg, Brooklyn other than TriBeCa Pediatrics?
 If there is, I do not know about it, but considering they are only a few blocks from our apartment I cannot say that I’ve ever looked for another.

 Tribeca Pediatrics has been at 212 Berry Street for about 4 years.
-They are also located on the Upper East Side, Chelsea, Park Slope, Harlem, Greenpoint, Long Island City and of course TriBeCa where they originated 10 years ago.
+They are also in the (New York City area) on the Upper East Side, Chelsea, Park Slope, Harlem, Greenpoint, Long Island City and of course TriBeCa where they originated 10 years ago.

 Last night when Miles Storm finished up bath time and was getting towled off, he slipped on the wet floor, fell backwards and hit his head.
 I tried to catch him but didn’t make it in time.
 He was really upset, but eventually calmed down and went to sleep for the night.
 This morning when he woke up, I breastfed him and not long after that he started vomiting every 10 minutes.
 After about an hour of this we knew we had to take him to the hospital.
 One thing you learn being a new parent is that children fall, and they are usually okay.
 When he was born we freaked out about everything and have been known to take him to the ER for things that seem a little silly, (in retrospect).